Cannot find a way to log meeting notes to Salesforce? Here are a few best ways you can do immediately.

 Hello, I have a question around best practices regarding logging notes from customer calls and meetings, in a way that the notes are easily/quickly located again.

-Endless discussion has happened in many forums and questions.
-Therefore, I have finalized to figured out these are the best solutions available:
+An endless discussion has happened in many forums and questions.
+Therefore, I have figured out that these are the best solutions available:

 1. Using Notes and Attachments

 To log notes in Salesforce, you may consider Notes & Attachments.
 However, this old note-taking tool does not work in Lightning Experience.
 You will have to upload it as a file instead.